joyent/conch-api/docs/modules/Conch::Route::Rack.md

 - User requires the read-only role on a workspace that contains the rack
 - Response: response.yaml#/RackLayouts

+### `POST /rack/:rack_id/layouts`

+- User requires the read/write role on a workspace that contains the rack
+- Request: request.yaml#/RackLayouts
+- Response: Redirect to the rack's layouts

 ### `GET /rack/:rack_id/assignment`

 - User requires the read-only role on a workspace that contains the rack